The PGA Tour travels from Maui to Honolulu for the 57th edition of the Sony Open, the second of two stops on the Aloha Swing.

-Like its sister tournament of the Hawaii swing – the Sentry Tournament of Champions, the Sony Open has been a part of the PGA Tour for over half a century.
+Like its sister tournament of the Aloha Swing (Sentry Tournament of Champions), the Sony Open has been a part of the PGA Tour for over half a century.

 Beginning in 1965, then simply called the Hawaiian Open, the first tournament winner was American Gay Brewer.

-In the 50-plus tournaments that have been played since (it was skipped in 1970 as it moved from the fall to its early-winter slot), bigger-name winners have included Lee Trevino, Jack Nicklaus, Ben Crenshaw, Hale Irwin, Corey Pavin, Lanny Wadkins, Ernie Els, Vijay Singh, and Thomas.
+In the 50-plus tournaments that have followed, big-name winners include Lee Trevino, Jack Nicklaus, Ben Crenshaw, Hale Irwin, Corey Pavin, Lanny Wadkins, Ernie Els, Vijay Singh, and Justin Thomas.

 Pavin, Wadkins, Els, Hubert Green, and Jimmy Walker are the only golfers with multiple Sony wins – each with two victories.
 Interestingly, all but Wadkins won their two titles in back-to-back years.

-The Sony Open drew media attention last decade for giving sponsor exemptions to the LPGA’s Michelle Wie from 2004-2007.
+The Sony Open drew media attention in the 2000 decade for giving sponsor exemptions to the LPGA’s Michelle Wie, from 2004-2007.
 Wie missed the cut in each edition, but in her defense, all four of her appearances occurred under the age of 18.